Davey997/Davey997/README.md

 - Hi, I’m @Davey997
-- I’m interested in Computer Vision and NLP
+- I’m interested in Computer Vision, NLP and Data Science
-- I’m currently on my second year of my Master's in AI
+- Currently on my second year of my Master's in AI
 - I’m looking forward to gain more hands-on experience
 - You can reach me at davidedelmiro@gmail.com